 Based on a teaching methodology called Popular Education, ESPERE helps people to recognize the link between unprocessed trauma and the use of violence to manage daily frustrations and conflicts and fosters a space for open dialogue.

 All of our Adult Education students take the weekly ESPERE workshop to foster personal growth and create trusting relationships with their classmates and teachers.
 Many of our students have endured a great deal of trauma in their lives and experience incredible personal transformation through ESPERE.

 The workshop takes students through a step-by-step process that begins with understanding how their own behavior increases or decreases violence, helps them identify and forgive past emotional pain, teaches methods of reconciliation that lead to healthy relationships, and helps students live compassionate lives.

 The workshop provides:

-- Guidance toward compassionate and peaceful separation of unhealthy relationships
+Guidance toward compassionate and peaceful separation of unhealthy relationship

 New awareness of how society and the justice system treat wrongdoers or those who’ve erred